-- Adult Services (Social Work) the assets were revalued on an EUV basis and totalled £8m with a valuation decrease of £1.4m. - The Foundry (Corporate & Housing) the asset was revalued on an EUV basis and totalled £1.5m with a valuation decrease of £0.7m. - Housing stock this was a desktop impairment review which led to a valuation increase of £13.9m on the previous year.
-Housing Stock is valued on an EUV basis for Social Rent (EUV-SH) - The Council's non-operational property.
+- Adult Services (Social Work) the assets were revalued on a EUV basis and totalled £8m with a valuation decrease of £1.4m. - The Foundry (Corporate & Housing) the asset was revalued on a EUV basis and totalled £1.5m with a valuation decrease of £0.7m. - Housing stock this was a desktop impairment review which led to a valuation increase of £13.9m on the previous year. - The Council's non-operational property.
 This was a desktop impairment review.
-The basis of value for non-operational property is Market Value/Fair Value and EUV both with vacant possession and subject to the occupational lease/s, as applicable.